Parton energy loss in a hard-soft factorized approach: Introduction

-A different phrasing of the above challenge is that even the energy loss of very energetic partons can be affected by non-perturbative effects from the strongly-coupled plasma.
+A different phrasing of the above challenge is that the energy loss of even very energetic partons can be affected by non-perturbative effects from the strongly-coupled plasma.
 Hard interactions --- those with large momentum transfer between the energetic parton and the plasma --- are expected to have smaller non-perturbative effects, or even be accessible perturbatively, as a consequence of the running of the QCD coupling.
-On the other hand, ``soft'' parton-plasma interactions with small momentum transfer are expected to suffer the largest non-perturbative effects.\footnote{Note other works such as Refs.~\cite{Casalderrey-Solana:2014bpa,Casalderrey-Solana:2016jvj} assume that neither soft or hard interactions are perturbative, and consequently evaluate parton energy loss using gauge-field duality.}
+On the other hand, ``soft'' parton-plasma interactions with small momentum transfer are expected to suffer the largest non-perturbative effects.\footnote{Note other works such as Refs.~\cite{Casalderrey-Solana:2014bpa,Casalderrey-Solana:2016jvj} assume that neither soft or hard interactions are perturbative, and consequently evaluate parton energy loss using gauge-field duality.} We note that ``hard interactions'' and ``soft interactions'' have various meanings in the literature, but for the purpose of this work, the temperature of the plasma can be considered as the scale separating hard (larger than $T$) and soft (smaller than $T$) interactions.

 A stochastic treatment of these soft interactions of energetic partons provides an alternative approach to account for non-perturbative effects --- an approach that is agnostic to the strongly- or weakly-coupled nature of the underlying deconfined plasma.
 The dynamical details of the large number of soft interactions are encoded in a small number of transport coefficients.
 The latter can be parametrized and constrained from measurements.
 They can also be studied using lattice techniques~(see for example Ref.~\cite[Section 4]{Ghiglieri:2015zma} and Refs.~\cite{Moore:2019lgw,Schlusser:2020lme} and references therein).
 From a practical point of view, a stochastic description of a large number of soft interactions can also be more efficient numerically than a rate-based approach.